 The more innings played, the more pitches thrown.
 Again, neither good for the players nor the organization.
 This one actually has a tremendous domino effect, as each level of the Minors feeds the level above.
 So, to the extent a team expends their available pitching (say, to finish an 18-inning game), the more stress it puts on the level below, as that team will be required to send pitchers “up” to fill holes for a day or two.
 Throw in the cost of additional travel, the wear and tear on the players, the clubhouse chemistry disruption, and this does nothing to help achieve the ultimate goal of a World Series championship.

 How about the owners?
 Although many corporate groups own a slew of Minor League teams (as of 2014, nearly 40% of the 160 affiliated clubs were controlled by groups that own two or more teams), the vast majority are individuals and family-owned.
 They pay most of the ballpark crew on an hourly basis.
 And, most city ordinances proscribe how late they can sell beer.
 So, when a game rolls into its fourth or fifth hour, and the players are still on the field, but there are only thirty fans left in the stands, this would be the opposite of “free baseball”, and more like “expensive baseball.”
 There is no benefit to team owners to have the lights glow late into the night; to have the soda vendors working double shifts; to have the buses driving in the wee hours of the morning.
 The cynic might claim that if the game goes late enough, a team could save money on hotel rooms by arriving at the next city after daybreak, but I doubt anyone is looking for that type of efficiency.
 In short, the later a Minor League game goes, the worse it is for everyone.
+If you want to make it more interesting, you can bet on the games at 배팅노하우.

 Now, if this rule were to worm its way into the Big Leagues, then we would have a different conversation.
 At that level, the games mean something; the statistics mean something; the sanctity of the sport means something.
 Some will tell you that this is a slippery slope, and if they are experimenting with it at the Triple-A level, it is only a matter of time until we see Dee Gordon hugging second base as Matt Bush takes the hill in the top of the tenth.
 Yes, it could happen.
 But before we bring out the pitchforks, let’s take a minute and enjoy the subtle craziness of Minor League baseball.
 Books have been written about the weird stuff that happens at those games that doesn’t happen in The Show.